Pages

 to create an ever-slimmer profile

 Hey - I've already explained: I'm no gastronome.
-And corn flakes with canned peaches was a common dinner of mine in Manhattan because it was incredibly easy after a long day at the office and two subway commutes.
+And corn flakes with canned peaches was a common dinner of mine in Manhattan because it was incredibly easy after a long day at the office.
 It did contain a certain nutritional value.
-And while you probably don't think that's enough food for a healthy meal, consider that it was almost always followed by Ben and Jerry's ice cream.
+And if you don't think that's enough food for a healthy meal, consider that it was almost always followed by Ben and Jerry's ice cream.
 Even in the wintertime!

 So where did I usually eat my apartment meals?
 In a corner of my small bedroom, on a captain's bed I'd inherited from the previous tenant (who'd moved to Europe), propped up by pillows, watching my TV.

 As I'd dine atop that bed, I'd look through my open bedroom door out onto my beautiful, glowing Danish table up against our stylish exposed brick wall, and try to talk myself into using it.
 So one time, I did.
-I remember it probably because that was the only time it happened.
+I probably remember it because it happened only once.

 I never did it again because frankly, I don't enjoy eating by myself.
 Even having that other empty chair at my official dining table seemed to reinforce a loneliness that pervaded my Gotham experience.
 I eventually learned it's a common irony for many folks living in the middle of a metropolitan area with approximately 15 million other people.
+But that's small comfort, right?
 At least it helps explain one reason I ended up in therapy!

 If my roommate's schedule had been the same as mine, and he ate his meals at approximately the same time I did, perhaps we'd have coordinated a menu plan or even brought our separate food to the same table to eat together.
-But as a consultant, his hours could be all over the place, and especially weekday mornings, he knew I had to get out of the apartment by a certain time to catch the subway.
-So technically, he was being considerate of me by starting his workday later than I did.
+But as a consultant, his hours usually were all over the place.

-But don't think I ate all my Manhattan dinners in my bedroom, or that they were all corn flakes and canned peaches!
-Or that all my meals were laced with self-pity.
+However, I don't want to give the impression that I ate all my Manhattan dinners in my bedroom, or that they were all corn flakes and canned peaches!
+Or that they were all laced with self-pity.

 A couple of other single friends from my church and I decided that since we were otherwise alone in The Greatest City On Earth, we couldn't let our relationship status stand in the way of exploring some of our planet's best cuisine.
 One of my friends was originally from India, and worked as an accountant for a major cosmetics corporation.
-The other was originally from the Caribbean, and taught at a private Park Avenue prep school.
-Between the three of us, we managed to find a variety of genuine, culturally-significant, non-touristy restaurants around Manhattan most Friday evenings that filled our appetites without draining our wallets.
+The other was originally from the Caribbean, and taught at an elite Upper East Side prep school.
+Between our diverse backgrounds, we managed to find a variety of genuine, culturally-significant, non-touristy restaurants around Manhattan many Friday evenings that filled our appetites without draining our wallets.

 So... does rolling all that together help explain why my Danish dining table remains in excellent condition today?
 Had I known I'd only personally dine on it once, I wouldn't have purchased it to begin with.
 But looking back now, I realize it came to serve as a learning experience for me, even if it served me only one actual meal.